 Call for Papers and Panels

-The Intercultural Communication Interest Group invites submissions of competitive papers, panels, roundtable discussions, and innovative programming for the 2015 CSCA convention in Madison, Wisconsin.
+The Intercultural Communication Interest Group invites submissions of competitive papers, panels, roundtable discussions, and innovative programming for the 2016 CSCA convention in Grand Rapids, Michigan.
 The purpose of the Intercultural Communication Interest Group is to promote the scholarship and practice of communication between, among, and within cultural groups.
-A range of topics encompassing cultural diversity, cross-cultural communication, intersectionality, social justice and transnationalism are welcome, and we especially encourage members to address issues related to the convention theme of Convergence.
+A range of topics encompassing cultural diversity, social justice, intersectionality, and globalization are welcome, and we especially encourage members to address issues related to the convention theme of Foundation in highlighting best teaching practices, celebrating key contributors and proposing new directions in intercultural communication.
 We welcome a variety of research, including qualitative, critical, and quantitative approaches, as well as papers that apply, extend or develop theoretical approaches.
 In terms of panels, preference will be given to those with panelists representing multiple institutions rather than representing a single institution.

 Papers: Only completed papers will be accepted.
 Papers must include a title and a brief 100-word abstract.
 The word “Student” should be marked on all papers written by student authors.
 Student authored papers do not include those co-authored with faculty members.
 Individuals who have never presented a paper at the CSCA convention should write “Debut” in the upper right-hand corner of the title page.
 Author names and any identifying information must be removed prior to submission.
 A Competitive Paper Submission Form must be submitted along with the paper.
 This form is located on the CSCA website: www.csca-net.org.